FTC-12886/FreightFrenzy-FtcRobotController/README.md

 6. Connect to the robot Wi-Fi network
 7. Open the "Terminal" tab at the bottom
 8. Type in `~/Library/Android/sdk/platform-tools/adb connect 192.168.43.1:5555` to connect to the robot.
 You can change "connect" to "reconnect" or "disconnect" if you ever need to fix the connection to the robot
-9. In the top bar, you should see something that says "REV Control Hub", click the play icon or play icon with arrow to build and deploy the new code
+9. In the top bar, you should see something that says "REV Control Hub", click the play icon or play icon with arrow to build and deploy the new code.
+If Android Studio prompts you to uninstall the current app because of a signature mismatch, allow it to uninstall the app for you.
 10. You can track build status in the bottom right corner

 ## Welcome!